 Police, county council and health services, together with the Oxfordshire Safeguarding Board, unveiled a ‘CSE Promise’ at Banbury’s North Oxfordshire Academy ahead of a National Awareness Day on the issue.

-The Promise sets out the commitment of local organisations to tackling CSE and the response children should expect from professionals if they think they may have been abused or know someone at risk of sexual exploitation.
+The Promise sets out the commitment of local organisations to tackling Child Sexual Exploitation (CSE) and the response children should expect from professionals if they think they may have been abused or know someone at risk of sexual exploitation.